jerheng/loa-helper/README.md

 /schedule [role]
 * Calls upon the bot to schedule a raid, pinging members who are either part of the role if a valid role is passed as an argument with the command call, otherwise pinging everyone who is able to view the channel/thread
 * Auto-pins the schedule message for members to keep track easily.
+* Auto-adds members to thread by ghost-pinging to attach them to the thread for visibility

 /gen
 * Looks up the latest schedule message called in the channel/thread where /gen is called, and tabulates the availability of all raid members as shown below, while reminding members who have yet to react to the message.